-Prerequisites: P6104 or P8130 or MPH Quantitative Foundations core course, and P6400 (may be corequisite).
-(Not open to MS/TM, PHDS, or SG tracks)
+Prerequisites: P6103 or P6104 or P8130 or MPH Quantitative Foundations, Evidence, and Policy core course, P6400 (may be corequisite), and the instructor's permission.

 A comprehensive overview of methods of analysis for binary and other discrete response data, with applications to epidemiological and clinical studies.
 Topics discussed include the fourfold table, significance versus magnitude of association; estimation of relative risk; matching in design and analysis; interrater agreement; logistic regression analysis.